Florida Attorney Helping People Injured in Car Accidents

 What to Do After a Car Accident

-People involved in crashes should also contact the police, who will most likely investigate the cause of the collision, interview any witnesses, and issue a report setting forth their findings.
+People involved in crashes should also contact the police, who will most likely investigate the cause of the collision, interview any witnesses, and issue a report stating their findings.
 Such reports are often critical for establishing liability in cases that arise out of crashes.
-If possible, parties who have been in car accidents should also take photographs of vehicles involved in the collision and the road where it occurred.
-They should exchange insurance information with the other parties involved in the collision as well.
+Parties in car accidents should also take photographs of vehicles involved in the collision and the road where it occurred.
+They should also exchange insurance information with the other parties involved in the crash.